cr0wdedroom/SIEM-and-Threat-Detection-Lab/README.md

 <img src="screenshots/swiftonsecurity_config.png" width="600">

-Expanded the downloaded sysmon zip file in a new directory and ran `.\Sysmon64.exe -i ..\sysmonconfig-export.xml -accepteula` to configure Sysmon with the downloaded configuration file.
+Expanded the downloaded Sysmon zip file in a new directory and ran `.\Sysmon64.exe -i ..\sysmonconfig-export.xml -accepteula` to configure Sysmon with the downloaded configuration file.

 <img src="screenshots/running_sysmon_with_config.png" width="600">

 **Step 2.2: Tell Universal Forwarder to "Listen" -**
-Now
+Now that Sysmon is recording data, I opened Notepad as Administrator and created `inputs.conf` file so that it can pick up the data from Splunk Universal Forwarder and send it to Splunk Cloud.

 <img src="screenshots/inputs.conf_file.png" width="600">

-input
+After copying `inputs.conf` file to `C:\Program Files\SplunkUniversalForwarder\etc\system\local`.
+I restarted the Splunk Service.

 <img src="screenshots/restarting_uf.png" width="600">

 **Step 2.3: -**
-input
+Verified the visibility of logs by using filter `index="main" | stats count by sourcetype` in Search & Reporting of Splunk Cloud.

 <img src="screenshots/endpoint_visibility_splunk_cloud.png" width="600">